NIEHS/ToxPipe/res/README.md

 # Resources

 For all static resources in your project.
-For example, images.
+For example, images, plots, etc.